 Mix the spices together for the seasoning blend, then set that aside while you grab your fish.

 This is two large pieces of fish; enough for 4 people.
 I sometimes do one big piece, 4 smaller pieces, whatever works for the meal I'm serving and what's available at the store.
-Skin-on salmon fillet works in any shape or size here!
+Skin-on salmon fillets work in any shape or size here!

 For timing purposes, this salmon takes a little under 30 minutes to make, start to finish.
 To save time, you can start the salmon first then make the seasoning blend - the first little part of the salmon and pan heating up together can take some time.